 The truth is that you already know what you blog about, you just second guess yourself when asked this question.
 Stop second guessing.
 Own your blog, your why, and your description of it all.
-Read on through some tips from our team to help get your elevator pitch in order for San Jose!
+Read on for tips from our team to help get your elevator pitch in order for Los Angeles!

 An elevator pitch is what your blog is about in a nutshell, what you’d literally tell people in an elevator.
 It must be completely natural and relatable and conversational and understandable right away.

 A tagline is something memorable that says MORE about your blog, that you’d put on your banner, biz card, logo but would likely be too crafted to sound right just saying out loud.

 No one is "just" anything.
 You aren't just a mommy blogger or a lifestyle blogger or a DIY blogger.
 When I hear someone say their blog is "just a [fill in the blank]" I hear them telling me that they don't think their story is important -- that they aren't important.
 Your blog is unique because it is yours and no one else can tell your story.
 Embrace it.
 Celebrate it.
 And eliminate "just" from your pitch vocabulary.

 Do you have a mission statement for your blog?
 What's your reason?
 Your why for turning to your blog to write, to share, to put words out into the universe?
 Who are you writing these words for?
 Yourself?
 Your kids?
 The greater public?
 Your mom?
 Think about all of these things as you craft your perfect elevator pitch.

 LIKE APPLES AND KIWI